mmccoyd/hillside/README.md

 # Why

-I wanted a 3x6+3 with aggressive stager and choc switches and spacing, so moving the Choc Corne switches seemed the easiest path.
-But learning more than blind PCB modification seemed a good idea, so I started a new PCB using the Ferris column and thumb spacing.
+I wanted a 3x6+3 with aggressive stager and choc spacing and switches, so moving the Choc Corne switches seemed the easiest path.
+But learning more than blind PCB modification seemed a better idea, so I started a new PCB using the Ferris column and thumb spacing.

 I liked the extra bottom row keys on my Atreus, so added two under the middle columns, where they seem unobtrusive.
-Though one then shifted to the thumb arch, which seems more versatile.
-One upper thumb key seemed useful and combo-able, while two there seemed useful but looked too bulky in something 'small'.
+Then one shifted to the thumb arch, which seems more versatile.
+An upper thumb key seemed useful and combo-able; two there looked bulky in something 'small'.

-Light underglow provides status, and the outer column can break off should I outgrow it.
-It is more keys than the minimum I wanted, but that makes the keymap evolution feel less tight.
+Light underglow provides quick status, and the outer column can break off should I outgrow it.
+It is more keys than my initial idea, but that makes keymap evolution feel less tight.

 It is like a Choc Ferris on steroids, which is very close to a Choc Kyria.